mailchimp/content-style-guide/09-writing-legal-content.html.md

 These policies apply to all of MailChimp’s users.
 The legal and communication teams work together to make them as transparent and easy to read as possible.
 When someone signs up to use MailChimp, they must agree to all of those terms.

 All of our public legal documents, plus any changes to those documents, are drafted by our in-house legal team.
-The communications team then makes edits and adds comments, then passes the documents back to the legal team for clarification and approval.
-There’s usually a lot of back-and-forth between the legal and communications teams.
-Once everyone is happy and signed off, the legal team sends the document to outside counsel for one last review.
-After that, we have to notify all our users of the new documents or changes and provide a window for them to object before the new terms go into effect.
+When new legal documents are published or edited, we notify all our users of the updates and provide a window for them to object before the new terms go into effect.

 ### Guides and articles about legal topics